-All trips leaving the school will have the DSL mobile telephone number on their trip pack information.
+All staff on trips leaving the school will have the DSL mobile telephone number on their person.

-- 3.1 All staff will be made aware of who the Designated Safeguarding Lead is and what their role is. - 3.2 Annex C, Keeping Children Safe in Education 2021, sets out clearly the requirements for the DSL in schools. (document link)
+- 3.1 All staff will be made aware of who the Designated Safeguarding Lead is and what their role is - 3.2 Annex C, Keeping Children Safe in Education 2023, sets out clearly the role of the DSL in schools.

-The role of the Designated Safeguarding Lead (DSL)
+The role of the Designated Safeguarding Lead

-Whilst the activities of the designated safeguarding lead can be delegated to appropriately trained deputies, the ultimate lead responsibility for safeguarding and child protection, as set out below, remains with the DSL.
+Whilst the activities of the designated safeguarding lead can be delegated to appropriately trained deputies, the ultimate lead responsibility for safeguarding and child protection, as set out below, remains with the designated safeguarding lead.
 This responsibility should not be delegated.